Why?

 How?

-Deep analysis from fine-grained entry points based on the actual frameworks and tooling in your (mono)repo for accurate and actionable results.
+Deep analysis from fine-grained entry points based on the actual frameworks and tooling in (mono)repos for accurate and actionable results.
 Advanced features for maximum coverage:

 Enjoying Knip?
 Support it!